JesusKreist/project_change_color_background/README.md

 # Project_Change_Color_Background
-Simple JavaScript Project that changes background each time a button is pressed.
+Simple JavaScript Project that changes the background each time a button is pressed.